Polar LOOP Review: Accurate, But Not a Whoop Competitor

 As a Lifestyle competitor to Whoop, I’m unconvinced about the strap fastening mechanism and lack of a biceps sleeve.
 But Polar has probably done enough on the physical design for a credible 24/7 offering.
 What I’ve seen of the next-gen app and its screen mockups is good, but you won’t buy Polar LOOP based on promises, and neither will I recommend it on that basis.

 Over the next 6 or so months, Polar will struggle to match the customer perception of Amazfit Helio, which, to some degree, is already seen as a better-looking app and cheaper product than Whoop.
 Amazfit has the potential to be nimble, adding and refining features to stay ahead.
 But historically, Amazfit has seemed to lose interest in software improvements for its products, so don’t hold your breath.
-Garmin appears to be a credible Whoop competitor in the medium term.
+Garmin appears to be a credible competitor to Whoop in the medium term.
 No doubt they will eventually produce something plausible, but like its predecessors, I suspect whatever comes will be a great piece of hardware, but software well below the high bar set by Whoop.
 Garmin struggles big time to make software with a good user experience.

 In summary, buy Polar LOOP to complement your Polar Watch.
 Wait for the app update if that doesn’t describe you.
 If you want to take a punt now, it’s OK; Polar is in this for the long term.